• Menu

 About Joanna

-Joanna is a committed researcher and educator, passionate about health and wellness for herself - a cancer thriver - and her family.
-She is an avid clean cook and baker, a gardener, and an inquisitive formulator of gentle and effective organic skincare products.
-When not blogging, Joanna teaches college in the field of German Studies.
+Joanna Stimmel is a researcher and educator, passionate about health and wellness for herself - a thriving cancer survivor - and her family.
+She is an avid cook and baker, a gardener, and an inquisitive formulator of gentle and effective organic skincare products.
+When not blogging, Joanna researches and teaches in the field of German Studies.
 She lives with her family in Los Angeles, California.

 Never Miss a Post